sjbylo/aba/README.md

 Check `cluster-config.sh` is able to parse all the data it needs to create the agent config files (and the VMs, if needed):

 ```
-scripts/cluster-config.sh        # example execution to show the cluster configuration extracted from the Agend-based files.
+scripts/cluster-config.sh        # example execution to show the cluster configuration extracted from the agend-based files.
 ```

 Run make again to rebuild the agent-based ISO and refresh the VMs, e.g.: